Tuesday, January 14, 2014

 • When did it begin?
 Is it a lifelong problem or a recent occurrence?

-• Has anything changed in their environment, life style or diet?
+• Has anything changed in their environment, lifestyle or diet?

-Bacterial And Fungal Paw Infections- Abnormal odor, pain, redness, swelling and limping are the most common signs of these infections.
-They may need to be treated with antibiotics or holistic supplements.
-Put an end to your dog’s licking and discomfort once and for all.
-Unlike some ailments, a yeast infection in dogs can be treated by changing their diet and using a yeast killing formula like K9 Yeast Defense with Power Probiotic
+Bacterial And Fungal Paw Infections- These can arise from various factors, including moisture, cuts or scratches, foreign objects, allergies, compromised immune systems, environmental factors, and poor hygiene.
+Excessive paw licking, which causes wetness and staining can also lead to yeast overgrowth and emit a distinct "yeasty-cheese-like" odor.
+This makes them more susceptibility to fungal and bacterial infections.
+Abnormal odor, pain, redness, swelling and limping are the most common signs of these infections.
+They may need to be treated with antibiotics or be helped by using a few holistic supplements.
+Yeast infection in dogs can be treated by changing their diet and using a yeast-killing formula like K9 Yeast Defense with Power ProbioticRegular paw inspections, proper grooming, and maintaining a clean environment are crucial preventive measures.

 Monday, January 6, 2014